AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

     However, if you are in a hurry, visit us at `the daily Zoom help session at 13.00-14.00 <https://scicomp.aalto.fi/help/garage/#id1>`_ and we can speed up the process.

+The Triton account needs to be created only once.

 Connect to Triton
 =================

 Go to Triton's web browser interface `Open On Demand <http://ondemand.triton.aalto.fi>`_.

-Log in with your Aalto username and password.
+Log in with your **Aalto username and password**.
 (You will be granted access since your Aalto account has been synced with your Triton account.)

 .. note::